 I campaigned relentlessly for the UK to stay in the European Union.
 I made the case to hundreds of people at dozens of meetings and, with a great team of volunteers, spoke to over 8,000 people on their doorsteps - as well as delivering around 50,000 leaflets to people's homes.
 I was pleased that my constituency voted by around 70:30 to remain in the EU, but was deeply disappointed by the result across Sheffield and the country.
 The vote was close, but we have to accept the outcome.
-As the Government takes the next steps to implement the country's decision, I will be pressing the concerns of my constituents and have taken the role of Shadow Minister on Brexit which will allow me to better hold the Government to account.
-You can read more about my views on the EU and how I'm holding the Government to account after the Brexit vote here.
+As the Government takes the next steps to implement the country's decision, I have pressed the concerns of constituents and took the role of Shadow Minister on Brexit to allow me to better hold the Government to account.
+You can read more about my views on the EU and how I've been holding the Government to account after the Brexit vote here.

 In the last Parliament I asked the Business, Innovation and Skills Committee to conduct an inquiry on the Transatlantic Trade and Investment Partnership between the EU and the United States, known as TTIP - our report addressed many concerns around TTIP and was widely welcomed by Non-Governmental Organisations (NGOs) campaigning on the issue.
 Find out more about my work scrutinising TTIP here.

 Opposing the injustice of apartheid in South Africa first got me into politics and I remain passionate about human rights.
 I believe Britain should stay a signatory to the European Convention on Human Rights (ECHR), and in 2015 I launched a campaign to defend our human rights.
 In Parliament I have challenged the Government to come clean about its plans to replace the Human Rights Act and threaten our international commitments (read more here and here).